Dhanuskiruthick/AROGYA-MITRA-MEDICAL-CHATBOT/README.md

 AURA – AI-Powered Health Assistant (Prototype)

-Description:
+🚀 Overview

-AURA (formerly Arogya Mithra) is a prototype digital assistant designed to provide a responsive, interactive UI for health guidance and wellness support.
-Developed as a hackathon MVP, it demonstrates core TypeScript and CSS skills along with rapid prototyping and UI/UX design.
+AURA (formerly Arogya Mithra) is a prototype digital assistant developed during the Dawn of Code Hackathon 2025.
+It focuses on interactive health guidance through a clean TypeScript + CSS frontend, demonstrating UI/UX design, rapid prototyping, and interactivity.

+⚡ Note: This is a prototype (frontend-only).
+Backend/AI integration will be added in future versions.

-Features (Prototype):
+🧩 Features

+Even as a prototype, AURA showcases:

+Interactive UI: Users can input health queries or options and see immediate responses.

+Responsive Design: Works across devices (desktop, tablet, mobile).

+Visual Feedback: Clear UI elements guide the user through the interaction.

-Interactive UI for health guidance and wellness support
+Prototype Logic: Demonstrates the intended behavior for health guidance and personalization.

-Responsive design for cross-device usage

-Demonstrates personalized recommendations logic (frontend only)

-Tech Stack:
+💻 Tech Stack
+Layer	Technology / Tools

-Frontend: TypeScript, CSS
+Frontend	TypeScript, CSS

-UI/UX: Clean, responsive design

-Prototype: Focused on interaction, styling, and hackathon demo
+UI/UX	Responsive design principles
+Prototype	HTML structure, interactive components

-Project Highlights:
+🎯 Project Highlights

-Developed and showcased at Dawn of Code Hackathon 2025
+Developed for Dawn of Code Hackathon 2025

-Demonstrated rapid prototyping, teamwork, and clean frontend coding
+Demonstrated rapid prototyping, clean coding, and teamwork

-Currently a frontend prototype, with future plans for backend and AI integration
+Frontend-only prototype, with plans for backend, AI, and data integration

+Focused on interactive user experience for health guidance

-How to Run (Prototype):
+🛠 How to Run

-Clone the repo
+Clone the repo:

 git clone https://github.com/Dhanuskiruthick/AROGYA-MITRA-MEDICAL-CHATBOT.git

-Open the project in VS Code / browser live-server
+Open the project folder in VS Code or your preferred editor

+Start a live-server (or open index.html in a browser)

-Interact with the assistant via UI
+Interact with the UI to explore prototype features

+⚡ Tip: Use the browser console to see any log messages simulating backend responses.

+📌 Project Structure
+AROGYA-MITRA-MEDICAL-CHATBOT/
+├─ index.html       # Main HTML page
+├─ style.css        # Prototype styling
+├─ app.ts           # TypeScript frontend logic
+├─ assets/          # Images, icons, UI resources
+├─ README.md        # Project documentation

-Future Plans:
+🔮 Future Plans

-Add AI-based analytics and voice interaction
+Add AI/ML-based health recommendations

-Integrate backend for secure data handling
+Integrate backend for storing user interactions securely

-Extend personalization features

-Tags / Topics:
-#TypeScript #CSS #Prototype #HackathonProject #UIUX #HealthTech #VITBhopal #TeamAura
+Add voice interaction and analytics

+Convert prototype into a full-fledged intelligent assistant

+📝 Notes / Clarifications

+This is a frontend prototype only

+Designed primarily for hackathon demonstration

+All features are simulated via TypeScript, not connected to live databases or AI

+📸 Screenshots / GIFs

+Add screenshots or GIF of prototype interaction here.
+Example:

+Home screen

+User input + response

+Mobile responsiveness